cyber-dojo-retired/inserter/docs/README.md

 # cyberdojo/inserter docker image

 - A docker-containerized micro-service for [cyber-dojo](http://cyber-dojo.org).
-- Inserts old storer katas into a named docker-container (for testing)
+- Inserts old storer katas into a named docker-container (for testing).
 - eg
 ```
 docker run \